jwintersinger/kablammo/README.md

 sequence (i.e., the sequence BLAST found in its database that aligns to your input).
 This can be of considerable value in visualizing genome misassembly.

+You may access an [already-deployed copy of Kablammo][kablammo].
 For more details, please see [my blog post on Kablammo][kablammo blog].

 Running